-Hans Nagel was one of those who had initiated this event, and was present showing his young stallion Nabhan's foals with their dams.
-It was a successful display: you can tell a good sire from his offspring, and this group had everybody convinced.
-Breeding and selectioning stallions has always been dear to Nagel, not because they are more important to him than the mares, but because it is very difficult to breed good sires, and he has always been one to enjoy difficult tasks.
-"Among 50 foals, there is maybe one that is really good", he says.
+Breeding and selection of stallions has always been dear to Nagel, not because they are more important to him than the mares, but because "it is very difficult to breed good sires, and I enjoy difficult tasks to this day.
+Among 50 colts, there is maybe one who is brilliant", he says.
 "This is something you need to work for, and despite all the work you invest, you can never predict the result.
-You just have to try and arrange combinations that offer the possibility.
-The mare is pivotal in that.
-It is unfair to bring a young stallion bad mares, he needs some strategic support, and the results achieved by strategy are so well founded you can base your further work on them."
+For me, the mare is the starting point for my considerations.
+It is unfair to give a young stallion bad mares, he needs some strategic support, and the results achieved by that are what you can base your further work on."

 NK Nabhan got this chance on Katharinenhof Stud, and he used it to advantage.